 Confirmation is the Holy Spirit’s sacrament per excellence because it confers the Holy Spirit’s Gifts and Fruits.
 Candidates must be in the state of grace to receive the sacrament.
 It fulfills the words of Christ “And ye shall know the truth” (John 8:32), for the sacrament allows direct communion with the Holy Spirit.

 The life and mission of Jesus always evolved in total communion with the Holy Spirit.
 The apostles received the Paraclete at Pentecost and they gave the gift of the same Spirit to the newly baptized by the laying on of hands.
 The Catholic Church has continued to live by the Spirit and to impart Him to her children.
 The Church does not recognize Protestant Confirmation.

 The essential rite of Confirmation is anointing the forehead with sacred chrism, blessed by the diocesan bishop on Holy Thursday, and the laying on of the bishop’s hand with the words: Be sealed with the Gift of the Holy Spirit.
 The usual minister of Confirmation is a diocesan bishop, who can delegate to a priest.
 Adult converts and children in danger of death are usually baptized and confirmed by priests.
-Teens in tenth grade and above may receive the sacrament only once, because it imposes an “indelible mark” upon a soul.
+Catholics may receive the sacrament only once, because it imposes an “indelible mark” upon a soul.

 •Be registered and actively participating in our faith community, this includes regular attendance at our Sunday Liturgy.

 •Provide a copy of their baptismal certificate.

-Candidates for Confirmation must have a sponsor, an adult, confirmed and practicing Catholic, other than the candidates’ parents.
+Each candidate for Confirmation must have a sponsor, a confirmed practicing catholic, other than the candidates’ parents.
 Godparents are ideal sponsors for Confirmation completes Baptism to practice Catholicism in adulthood.
 Generally, a sponsor has the same gender of the teen, because a sponsor is a companion of journey.

 •It roots us more deeply in the divine filiation which makes us cry, “Abba!
 Father!”
 (Romans 8:15)